keboola/developers-docs/extend/component/code-patterns/interface.md

 }
 ```

-## Configuration in the Developer Portal
+## Developer Portal

-It is necessary to register component in the [Keboola Developer Portal](https://components.keboola.com/),
+Component must be registered in the [Keboola Developer Portal](https://components.keboola.com/),
 see [Component Quick Start](/extend/component/tutorial/#before-you-start).

-For code pattern component it is necessary to take some extra steps, described in this section.
+For code pattern component it is necessary to take following extra steps.

 First, create a component with the `Code Pattern` type.